-Illustrations in this section may include components used on vehicles that comply with requirements of the California Air Resource board (CARB) and may not apply to your vehicle.
+ons in this section may include compound vehicles that comply with requiremer.
+California Air Resource board (CARB) and may not apply to your vehicle.

 The position of the air filter may change depending upon the vehicle model.
 The air filter components are the same regardless of the position of the air filter.